-Wildeye Adventures is a platform sharing outdoor skills and raising awareness on environment & conservation.
-We are connected to range of companies promoting outdoor education & nature connection, along with environmental organisations focusing on indigenous cultures & reforestation.
-Check out the 'Networks' page to view Wildeye's connections.
+Wildeye is connected to range of companies promoting outdoor education & nature connection, along with environmental organisations focusing on indigenous cultures & conservation.
+Check out the 'Networks' page to view some of Wildeye's connections.

 Thanks for taking the time to connect with Wildeye Adventures.

 Nature has much to teach us.
-Stay wild.
+Stay human.
+Go to nature.

 MEET THE TRIBE

-Qualified mountain leader & bushcraft instructor.
-Works as a trekking guide in the UK with schools & charities on youth development, via the Duke of Edinburgh scheme, wildcraft/team building camps & expeditions.
-He is passionate about the natural world & it's preservation and sharing his knowledge with others.
+Mountain leader & bushcraft instructor.
+Trekking guide in the UK with schools & charities on youth development, via the Duke of Edinburgh scheme, wildcraft/team building camps & expeditions.
+He is passionate about the natural world, its preservation & sharing his knowledge with others.

 Founder of Wildeye Adventures

-Qualified Forest bathing practitioner, Archery Instructor and Bushcraft & Wilderness Skills Instructor.
+Bushcraft Instructor.
+Archery Instructor.
+Environmental Educator.
+Forest Bathing Practitioner.
 Operating in UK woodlands.
-Outdoor & Wilderness First Aid Qualified.
+First Aid certified.
 DBS checked.
-Mental Health in the Outdoors Qualified.
-Working within the outdoor industry for over ten years with various expedition companies, charity organisations, youth & mentoring groups and bushcraft & survival companies in the UK & abroad.
-Public speaker, environmental campaigner and founder & presenter of the Environment & Conservation Show on UK Health Radio.
+Mental Health in the Outdoors certified.
+Working in the outdoor industry for over 15 years with schools, expedition companies, grassroots, youth / mentoring groups & bushcraft companies in the UK & abroad.
+Public speaker, campaigner & Presenter for media.

 WHAT PEOPLE SAY